Wednesday, November 23: 8 am – 5 pm

 According to the National Coalition Against Domestic Violence:

-To help raise doorawareness, Hope College Library is proud to display “The Door,” an interactive art piece by artist and domestic violence survivor and counselor Stacy Dubay.
+To help raise awareness, Hope College Library is proud to display “The Door,” an interactive art piece by artist and domestic violence survivor and counselor Stacy Dubay.
 Ms. Dubay’s artist statement says “Statements on the door illustrate experiences I have heard in my work and the suitcases reflect my individual struggles as a survivor.
 The exhibit is meant to be touched and accessible to the viewing public.
 Viewers are encouraged to ‘take the journey’ and walk through the door, open the suitcases and look at the contents.
 Survivors are invited to sign the back of the door.”

 Please note: